-- 13. A member will: - a. maintain premises which are safe for all employees and non-employees: - b. select and maintain safe plant and equipment; and - c. maintain safe work systems for employees.
+- 15. A member will: - maintain premises which are safe for all employees and non-employees; - b. select and maintain safe plant and equipment; - c. maintain safe work systems for employees; and - d. provide a workplace which is clean and professional.